Let’s build a world where technology serves life.

 > They are spirits.

-> They are the very purpose of the system.---Martin began writing again—not memos, but a new vision.> “The purpose of an economy,” he wrote,
+---Martin began writing again—not memos, but a new vision.> “The purpose of an economy,” he wrote,

 > “is not to grow capital.
 It is to nourish humans.”